The 20 Best Microphthalmia Doctors in Japan

 Kitakyushu, JP

-Itsuka Matsushita practices in Kitakyushu, Japan.
+Itsuka Matsushita practices practicing medicine in Kitakyushu, Japan.
 Matsushita is rated as an Advanced expert by MediFind in the treatment of Microphthalmia.
-Their top areas of expertise are Stickler Syndrome, Familial Exudative Vitreoretinopathy, X-Linked Infantile Nystagmus, Retinal Detachment, and Vitrectomy.
+They are also highly rated in 6 other conditions, according to our data.
+Their clinical expertise encompasses Stickler Syndrome, Familial Exudative Vitreoretinopathy, X-Linked Infantile Nystagmus, Retinal Detachment, and Vitrectomy.

 Advanced in Microphthalmia